farhatabbas1998/Excersice-for-Function-and-array/README.md

 # Mywork
-Please note that you are allowed to use any programming languages to complete the task.
-However, we prefer solutions either in C++, C#, or Java.

 1. Create a function that accepts a string and change every letter in the string to the next letter. o	The function will display the converted string and will not return any value.